DV

 What is the difference between FDVV and VIG?

-FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income strategy, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
 They are issued by Fidelity Investments and Vanguard respectively.

 Can I hold both FDVV and VIG?